juntingzh/incremental-learning-baselines/README.md

 ```
 The plotting code is provided under the folder `plotting_code/`.
 Update the paths in the plotting code accordingly.

-When using this code, please cite our papers:
+When using this code, please consider cite our paper:

 ```
+@article{zhang2019class,
+  title={Class-incremental learning via deep model consolidation}, author={Zhang, Junting and Zhang, Jie and Ghosh, Shalini and Li, Dawei and Tasci, Serafettin and Heck, Larry and Zhang, Heming and Kuo, C-C Jay}, journal={arXiv preprint arXiv:1903.07864}, year={2019}
+}

+and the papers by the original author:
 @inproceedings{AGEM,
   title={Efficient Lifelong Learning with A-GEM}, author={Chaudhry, Arslan and Ranzato, Marc’Aurelio and Rohrbach, Marcus and Elhoseiny, Mohamed},